SMART App Launch

 For example, if your app needs patient context, the EHR may provide the end-user with a patient selection widget.
 For full details, see SMART launch context parameters.

-The app then instructs the browser to navigate the browser to the EHR’s authorization URL as determined above.
+The app then instructs the browser to navigate to the EHR’s authorization URL as determined above.
 For example to cause the browser to issue a GET:

 Location: https://ehr/authorize?